hexwaveai-gc/hexwave.ai/docs/process-status-realtime.md

   userId,
   toolName: "image-generator",
   category: "image",
-  // any other data you need to track
+  // any other data you need to track,
 });

 // Return processId to frontend